 To find out more about the Reach For A Dream Foundation, their annual charity fundraiser and The Aleit Academy’s involvement in this special charity project, just keep reading.

 The Nitty Gritty: All About the Reach For A Dream Foundation and their Annual Charity Fundraiser

-The Reach For A Dream Foundation is a non-profit organization that supports and enables children with life threatening illnesses to fulfill their biggest dreams – whether they dream of being a Queen-for a day or going camping for the first time.
+The Reach For A Dream Foundation is a non-profit organisation that supports and enables children with life-threatening illnesses to fulfil their biggest dreams – whether they dream of being a Queen for a day or going camping for the first time.